phips4/no-hibernate-when-ssh/README.md

 # no-hibernate-when-ssh
-Prevent your linux (ubuntu) machine from hibernating if there are SSH connections and asks to enable battery life mode.
+Prevent your linux (with gnome) from hibernating when logged in with SSH

-The following command adds logic to your .zshrc and .zsh_logout files to disable hibernate mode when SSH connections are open and reactivates it when all SSH sessions are closed.
+The following command adds a new script to your SSHD [pam](http://www.linux-pam.org/) file which handles the preventing and reactivating functionalities.

-**disclaimer: currently work in progress**
+**currently work in progress**

 ## installation